GiuntaLab/H9/Genome quality/README.md

 [`Compleasm`](https://github.com/huangnengCSU/compleasm) has been run with the specifics as reported in the main H9 page with local gene datasets since over limited bandwidth and/or cluster nodes witout access to the network this option is the more efficient.
 If necessary, all gene data collections can be downloaded [here](https://busco-data.ezlab.org/v5/data/lineages/).

 ## 4) flagger.sh

+## 5) nucflag.sh
+Run nucflag to assess the assembly using coverage information from HiFi and ONT reads.